Abandoned & Little-Known Airfields:

 believed that he deliberately crashed in order to avoid hitting another plane, and saved their lives.

-His burial was witnessed by thousands of mourners,
+His funeral was witnessed by thousands of mourners,

 who sadly watched the flagged draped casket pass in downtown Fort Worth.